TypecastException/ProgressIndicator/README.txt

-Firefox like circular progress indicator
+Firefox like circular progress indicator -

+Note this is the project of another author whoi has graciously allowed me to upload his code to my repo for use in a few of my projects.
+See below for details, and do please visit the code project site and article:

 ﻿The ProgressIndicator project is used under the Code Project CPOL license, available here: http://www.codeproject.com/info/cpol10.aspx